anonymousraccoon/Neuralized-CRF/README.md

 ![Colorization-chat](/vis/colorize-chat.jpg)

-## Model Weights
-You can download the weights of the trained model from the [Google drive folder](https://drive.google.com/drive/folders/1dMGabX3QspMR2R7x7Ho3iPgD5hZ-yeK7?usp=sharing).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.